 Ironically, hunters who kill animals have the right to appeal should their hunting permit be suspended for cancelled for reason.

-In most cases, Ministry staff have little or no knowledge of wildlife rehabilitation but still have the power to close down a wildlife centre with out giving a reason.
-Even a wildlife centre that has been in operation for 20 to 30 years can be closed and has no right of appeal.
+In most cases, Ministry staff have little or no knowledge of wildlife rehabilitation but still have the power to close down a wildlife rescue centre with out giving a reason.
+Even a wildlife rescue centre that has been in operation for 20 to 30 years can be closed and has no right of appeal.

 For more information contact